Code-the-Dream-School/dd-prac-team4-back/README.md

 - **Frontend - Beat Bazaar:** [https://beatbazaar.onrender.com/](https://beatbazaar.onrender.com/)
 - **Backend - Music Store API:** [https://musicstore.onrender.com/](https://musicstore.onrender.com/)

+## Frontend Repository

+You can find the frontend source code in our [Frontend Repository](https://github.com/Code-the-Dream-School/dd-prac-team4-front).

 ## Features

 The Music Store API provides the following key features:

 ### User Management:

-- User registration with roles (admin and user).
-- User login and logout.
-- User profile management, including updating user information and password.
-- Retrieving a user's purchased albums and wishlists.
+- **User Creation**: Efficiently create new users with validated information, including name, username, email, and password, using CRUD operations for effective user management and data security.
+- **User Retrieval**: Access specific user data for effective tracking and management.
+- **User Information Update**: Modify user information, including name, email address, and more.
+- **User Deletion**: Remove users when necessary for efficient database management.
+- **Profile Image Management**: Store profile image URLs and alternative text for enhanced user profiles.
+- **Credit Card Data Management**: Securely store hashed credit card numbers, expiration dates, and preferred payment methods for user convenience and security.
+- **Tracking Purchased Albums**: Keep a record of albums purchased by users to provide them with the best experience.
+- **Password Comparison**: Ensure the correctness of entered passwords for account security.
+- **Current User Password Update**: Allow users to safely update their passwords after verifying their old password.
+- **Retrieving List of Purchased Albums**: Track albums that users have purchased to grant them access to their purchases.

 ### Album Management:

-- Creating, updating, and deleting albums (admin only).
-- Fetching all albums, a single album, or albums filtered by various criteria.
+- **Creating Albums**: Effortlessly generate new album entries with artist name, album name, pricing, and other details.
+Utilizes CRUD operations for efficient album management.
+- **Album Retrieval**: Access and retrieve specific album details for effective tracking and management.
+- **Updating Album Information**: Modify album details, including artist name, album name, price, and more.
+- **Bulk Price Update**: Update the prices of multiple albums at once, optimizing administrative tasks.
+- **Album Filtering**: Filter albums based on criteria such as album name and artist name.
+- **Spotify URL Validation**: Ensure the validity of Spotify URLs associated with albums.
-- Retrieving all users who purchased a specific album.
+- **Virtual Fields**: Utilize virtual fields to track users who have purchased specific albums.
+- **Automatic Album Updates**: Automatically update album information and manage cancellations.
+- **Tax Management**: Simplify tax calculations and management to ensure accurate album pricing.

 ### Review Management:

-- Creating, updating, and deleting reviews.
+- **Creating, updating, and deleting reviews**: Easily create new reviews, update existing ones, and delete them using CRUD operations for efficient review management.
-- Fetching all reviews, reviews for a specific product, or a single review.
+- **Fetching all reviews, reviews for a specific product, or a single review**: Access the complete list of all reviews, reviews for a specific product, or a selected review for effective tracking and management.
-- Preventing users from submitting multiple reviews for the same product.
+- **Preventing users from submitting multiple reviews for the same product**: Ensure that users cannot submit multiple reviews for the same product.

 ### Wishlist Management:

+- **Creating a Wishlist**: Create a user's wishlist, or retrieve an existing one if it already exists.
-- Adding and removing albums from a user's wishlist.
+- **Adding and Removing Albums**: Add albums to a user's wishlist or remove them as needed.
-- Fetching a user's wishlist.
+- **Fetching a User's Wishlist**: Retrieve a user's wishlist to view the albums they've added.

 ### Order Management:

-- Creating orders for albums.
-- Fetching all orders and a single order.
+- **Creating Album Orders**: Easily generate album orders with detailed pricing, utilizing CRUD operations for efficient management.
+- **Order Retrieval**: Access and retrieve specific order details for effective tracking and management.
+- **Stripe Integration**: Securely process album order payments via Stripe, ensuring a safe and convenient checkout.
+- **Automatic Order Updates and TTL Functionality**: Automatically update orders, cancel unpaid ones after a defined time for accurate statuses, and remove canceled orders after a set duration for streamlined data management.
+- **Tax Management**: Simplify tax calculations and management for precise order pricing.

 ### Admin Dashboard: